seanytak/seanytak.github.io/projects/fly.md

 ---
 layout: project
 type: project
-image: images/fly.png
+image: images/fly/fly.png
 title: Fly!
 permalink: projects/fly
 date: 2017
 labels:
+  - HTML5
+  - CSS3
+  - JavaScript
+  - jQuery
   - Three.js
-  - Blender
-  - jQuery
 summary: Fly! is a fun and interactive flight simulator designed for kid passengers to see what's going on under the Earth as they fly above it.
 ---